rohana96/SingleViewReconstruction/README.md

 #### Implementation

 1. This follows the same process as that for a square.
-We must, however, compute/know ratios between the dimensions of each rectangle.
+We must, however, compute/know the ratios between the dimensions of each rectangle.

 ## 3. Single View Reconstruction